Truthful Two-Facility Location with Candidate Locations: Introduction

-We study a truthful two-facility location problem, in which there is a set of agents with {\em known approval preferences} ($0$ or $1$) over two facilities $\{F_1,F_2\}$, so that each agent approves at least one facility; we can safely ignore agents that approve neither facility.
+We study a truthful two-facility location problem, in which there is a set of agents with {\em known approval preferences} ($0$ or $1$) over two different facilities $\{F_1,F_2\}$, so that each agent approves at least one facility; we can safely ignore agents that approve neither facility.
 The agents have {\em private positions} on the line of real numbers, and the facilities can only be placed at {\em different} locations chosen from a given set of {\em candidate} locations.
 Once the facilities have both been placed, the individual cost of each agent is the {\em total} distance from the facilities she approves.

 Our goal is to design mechanisms that take as input the positions reported by the agents, and, using also the available information about the preferences of the agents, decide where to place the two facilities, so that (a) a social objective function is (approximately) optimized, and (b) the agents are incentivized to truthfully report their positions.
 As in previous work, we consider the well-known {\em social cost} (the total individual cost of the agents) and the {\em max cost} (the maximum individual cost over all agents) as our social objective functions.
-We also treat separately the class of instances in which the preferences of the agents are {\em homogeneous} (that is, when all agents approve both facilities) and the general class of instances in which the preferences might be {\em heterogeneous}.
-For all possible combinations of objectives and types of preferences, we design {\em deterministic} strategyproof mechanisms that achieve the best possible approximation ratio.
+We treat separately the class of instances in which all agents approve both facilities (to which we refer as {\em doubleton}), the class of instances in which all agents approve one facility (to which we refer as {\em singleton}), and the general class of all possible instances.
+For all possible combinations of objectives and types of preferences, we design {\em deterministic} strategyproof mechanisms with small, constant approximation ratios.
 An overview of our results is given in Table~\ref{tab:overview}.

+In Section~\ref{sec:sc} we consider the social cost and show the following results: \begin{itemize} \item For doubleton instances (in which all agents approve both facilities), we show that the best possible approximation ratio of strategyproof mechanisms is between $1+\sqrt{2}$ and $3$.
+Our upper bound follows by a mechanism, which places the facilities at the two candidate locations closest to the median agent; this is the natural extension of the {\sc Median} mechanism which achieves the best possible approximation ratio of $3$ for the single-facility location problem~\citep{feldman2016voting}.
+These results can be found in Section~\ref{sec:sc-doubleton}.